Bobbie (dog): Life

-A year later, Bobbie was accidentally run over and killed by a hansom cab in Gosport, Hampshire.
+In 1882–just a year later–Bobbie was accidentally run over and killed by a hansom cab in Gosport, Hampshire.
 He was stuffed and can be seen today at The Rifles Berkshire and Wiltshire Museum in Salisbury.
 He was loaned to Reading Museum for a World War One exhibition.

 Memorials

 As well as the display in the Regimental Museum at Salisbury, Bobbie is featured on a commemorative coin given to those who attended the 2004 opening of the Animals in War Memorial in Hyde Park in London.